philsmd/analyze_hccap/README.md

 For instance if a .hccap file has 4 networks in it (i.e. it could be splitted in 4 single .hccap files), you can display the single networks like this:
   ./analyze_hccap.pl multi.hccap 2,3

 By doing so only the second and third network are shown (out of 4).
 It is a comma-separated list.
-Single networks can also be filtered, for instance:  j ./analyze_hccap.pl mutli.hccap 1 will show only the first network
+Single networks can also be filtered, for instance:
+  ./analyze_hccap.pl mutli.hccap 1
+will show only the first network

 # Hacking